This post may contain affiliate links. Please see my disclosure policy for details.

 There was this time that I thought I was in the right place, but When the train arrived my carriage flew past me and I had to run.

-I lost my step, tripped, dropping my luggage and can of coke flew and dropped all over me.
+I lost my step, tripped, dropped my luggage, and a can of coke flew and dropped all over me.
 I then had to pick myself up and run into the first carriage as it was leaving the station. haha! oops!

 Don’t end up like me, make sure you get to the right place.
 Well, I guess that bit was like the Darjeeling Limited ;)